uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 - two geometries are layered on top of each other to represent a relationship
-- both geometries are customised to make the plot readable (important here, since there are close to 54000 rows of data)
+- both geometries are customised to make the plot readable (important here, since there are close to 54,000 rows of data)
-- the default the colour scale is replaced
+- the default colour scale is replaced
 - a built-in theme is used
 - a label clarifies the unit of measurement